fishcus/KAP-manual/en/query/operator_function/function/intersect_function.en.md

 - Description

-  - Returns the count of the value of the intersection of the results of two SQL statements
+  - Returns the distinct count of the intersection of multiple result sets in different conditions

 - Syntax

-  - `intersect_count(column To Count, column To Filter, filter Value List)`
+  - `intersect_count(column_to_count, column_to_filter, filter_value_list)`

 - Parameters

-  - `column To Count`,  the column to be calculated and applied on distinct count
+  - `column_to_count`,  the column to be calculated and applied on distinct count, required to be added as **Precise count distinct** measure
-  - `column To Filter`, the varied dimension and only one can be specified
+  - `column_to_filter`, the varied dimension
-  - `filter Value List`, the value of the varied dimensions listed in `array[]`, A single element in an array can map multiple values.
+  - `filter_value_list`, the value of the varied dimensions listed in `array[]`, A single element in an array can map multiple values.
 By default, the '|' is split.
-You can use `kylin.query.udf.intersect.separator` to configure the separator.
-This configuration is global.
+You can set `kylin.query.udf.intersect.separator` in `kylin.properties` to configure the separator.

 - Query Example